MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 You will see the Admin added to the SQL MI Instance.

-If you see the error after you add managed identity account, it idicates that read permissions are not yet provided to your identity.
+If you see the error after you add managed identity account, it indicates that read permissions are not yet provided to your identity.
 Ensure to provide the necessary permissions before you create your instance, otherwise your instance creation will fail.